OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 Open another command-line session by selecting **Terminal** > **New Terminal** from the menu of the IDE.

+# Configuring the MicroProfile Reactive Messaging connectors for Kafka

 The **withReadinessPath(String)** method indicates what path is polled by HTTP to determine application readiness.
 MicroShed Testing automatically starts the ApplicationContainer application and waits for it to be ready before the tests start running.
 In this case, you are using the default application readiness check at the http://localhost:9080/health/ready URL, which is enabled by the **MicroProfile Health** feature in our server.xml configuration file.
 When the readiness URL returns **HTTP 200**, the application is considered ready and the tests begin running.